Application Deadline: January 15 for entry autumn quarter

+The MLA at UW is a LAAB accredited and STEM designated degree program.
 This degree leads to licensure.
 For further information refer to the following table.

 The first step in the application process is to create an online Application for Graduate Study at the University of Washington through the Graduate School.
 Selecting the program you are applying to generates the corresponding application forms for that program.
 When your applicant profile is complete, pay the application fee online and submit.
 You are able to log in and out of your application until it is complete and ready to submit.
 The online application is available from September 15 – January 15.